mysteryx93/SynthMultiViewer/README.md

 ### Features

-- Auto-detect VapourSynth and AviSynth library and plugin locations, or customize library and plugin locations
+- Auto-detect VS/AVS library and plugin locations, or customize locations
-- ScriptAssist for autocomplete, call insight, and hover hints, for both VapourSynth and AviSynth
+- ScriptAssist for autocomplete, call insight, and hover hints, for both VS/AVS
-- Functions Explorer of everything available on the system, for both VapourSynth and AviSynth
+- Functions Explorer of everything available on the system, for both VS/AVS
-- Code highlight for VapourSynth and AviSynth
+- Code highlight for VS/AVS
 - Edit multiple scripts with tabs
 - Run multiple previews at once
 - Zoom and pan to look at details